Ramon Dekkers: Rise to stardom

 Dekkers challenged for the NKBB European Super featherweight Championship against Kevin Morris on 14 April 1988.
 He defeated his overmatched English opponent by unanimous decision.
 Over the next year the Dutchman would win a number of fights before defeating Mungkordum Sitchang for the IMTA World Lightweight title.
 Towards the end of 1988 he faced Gilbert Ballantine from the respected Chakuriki Gym in Amsterdam, Netherlands.
 Dekkers lost by decision after being outworked by Ballantine over five rounds.
 This match would spark the beginning of a fierce rivalry between the two men—they would fight two more times with both of them splitting wins.

 On 18 February 1990, Dekkers truly moved onto the world stage.
 In Amsterdam, he faced the reigning Lumpinee champion Namphon Nongkeepahuyuth.
-He inflicted a rare defeat on Namphon after five rounds, taking the IMF World Light Welterweight title.
+He inflicted a rare defeat on Namphon after five rounds to win the vacant IMF World Light Welterweight title.
 The two fighters would meet again two months later in a rematch in Bangkok, Thailand.
-This time the Dutchman, who just had knocked out the number 1 ranked Lumpinee fighter Cherry S. Wanich in Amsterdam, was unable to defeat Namphon and lost a close decision.
-He returned to Thailand the same year to meet Issara Sakkreerin in a losing bid for Sakkreerin's Lumpinee Stadium Lightweight title.
+This time the Dutchman, who just had knocked out the number 1 ranked Lumpinee fighter Cherry Sor.Wanich in Amsterdam, was unable to defeat Namphon and lost a close decision.
+He returned to Thailand the same year to meet Issara Sakgreerin in a losing bid for Sakkreerin's Lumpinee Stadium Lightweight title.

 The most notable rival of Dekkers was multiple Lumpinee champion and living legend Coban Lookchaomaesaitong.
 In their first encounter on 21 April 1991, Dekkers was knocked out with a left hook.
 This would be the first of four meetings between the men from 1991 to 1993, in what became one of the biggest rivalries in Muay Thai history.
 In the rematch, Dekkers won in highlight worthy fashion via devastating knockout.
 In the third outing of their rivalry, Dekkers was defeated by decision after five gruelling rounds, but he won the fourth and final fight, evening his score against Coban.
 The Coban vs. Dekkers fights have been rated as the best by any standards, by Muay Thai fans worldwide.